NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 B. U.S. Trust Fund

 The purpose for establishing a trust fund is to provide additional assurance that U.S. policyholders are secure.
-The trust fund must consist of cash deposited with the trustee, securities, or an acceptable letter of credit on behalf of U.S. policyholders at an appropriate level.
-With regard to the composition of the trust fund, credit will be allowed only for securities readily marketable on a regulated U.S. securities exchange or those securities designated by the NAIC’s Securities Valuation Office.
-An acceptable letter of credit is defined as clean, unconditional, irrevocable, and issued or confirmed by a qualified U.S. financial institution.
+The trust fund must consist of cash deposited with the trustee, securities, or an acceptable evergreen letter of credit, or combination at an appropriate level, deposited with a trustee for the benefit of U.S. policyholders.
+With regard to the composition of the trust fund, credit will be allowed only for: (i) securities readily marketable on a regulated U.S. securities exchange; (ii) those securities designated by the NAIC’s Securities Valuation Office; or (iii) investments of substantially the same character and quality as those which are eligible investments for the capital and statutory reserves of admitted insurers to write like kinds of insurance in the state where the trust is principally administered.
+An acceptable letter of credit is defined as unconditional, irrevocable, evergreen, and issued or confirmed by a qualified U.S. financial institution.

-In establishing its trust fund, an insurance company must maintain such fund at, and enter into an agreement with, a qualified U.S. financial institution.
-The agreement must contain provisions consistent with the IID model document, Trust Agreement for Alien Excess or Surplus Lines Insurers In no case may a trust agreement have an expiration date of less than five years from the date the Insurer notifies the trustee of its intention to terminate the trust fund.
+In establishing its trust fund, an Insurer must maintain such fund at, and enter into an agreement with, a qualified U.S. financial institution.
+The agreement must contain provisions consistent with the IID model document, Trust Agreement for Alien Excess or Surplus Lines Insurers.
 For purposes of complying with the trust fund requirement as well as the Lloyd’s United States Situs Excess or Surplus Lines Trust Deed, a qualified U.S. financial institution:

 - Is organized or (in the case of a U.S. office of a foreign banking organization) licensed under the laws of the U.S. or any state thereof;